 - Be 18 years of age and over.
 If you are younger than 18, there are other ways to get involved.
-(Ambassadors, Paws in the Park)
+(Paws in the Park, service projects)

 - Commit to 6 months of volunteering.
 Opportunities at our rescue location require a minimum of four hours per month.
 If you know in advance that it will be difficult to fulfill this commitment, please consider helping us in other ways.
 Volunteer opportunities outside the rescue have different time commitments.

-- Read, understand and agree to detailed policy and protocol information as be able to remember and follow MCHS policies and procedures at all times.
+- Read, understand and agree to detailed policy and protocol information and be able to remember and follow MCHS policies and procedures at all times.

 - Communicate professionally — providing a positive customer service experience for our patrons is a responsibility of all volunteer roles.